iest/iest.co/_drafts/2014-11-11-style-guide.md

 #### This is a heading 4

-In many of the more [relaxed](http://earth) civilizations on the Outer Eastern Rim of the Galaxy, the *Hitchhiker's Guide* has already supplanted the great *Encyclopaedia Galactica* as the standard repository of all knowledge and wisdom, for though it has many omissions and contains much that is apocryphal, or at least wildly inaccurate, it scores over the older, more pedestrian work in two important respects.
+In many of the more [relaxed](http://earth) civilizations on the `Outer Eastern Rim of the Galaxy`, the *Hitchhiker's Guide* has already supplanted the great **Encyclopaedia Galactica** as the standard repository of all knowledge and wisdom, for though it has many omissions and contains much that is apocryphal, or at least wildly inaccurate, it scores over the older, more pedestrian work in two important respects.
 First, it is slightly cheaper; and secondly it has the words **DON'T PANIC** inscribed in large friendly letters on its cover.

 Javascript: